-Michaela Pavlat is the Senior Outreach and Engagement Coordinator for the Mid-Atlantic Region.
+Michaela Pavlat is the Indigenous Partnerships Field Representative for the Mid-Atlantic Region.
 She is a citizen of the Sault Ste.
 Marie Tribe of Chippewa Indians.

 Michaela grew up in the Upper Peninsula of Michigan, along the shores of Lake Superior, enjoying state parks and beaches.
 She graduated from Northern Michigan University with a Bachelor of Fine Arts with a concentration in drawing and painting.
 In her previous role she served as an educator at the National Museum of the American Indian in Washington, DC, and conducted programs to disseminate Indigenous histories and contemporary issues.